 This was the first song released on Rolling Stones Records, The Stones subsidiary label of Atlantic Records.
 They used the now-famous tongue for their logo.

 The album cover was designed by Andy Warhol.
 It was a close-up photo of a man wearing tight jeans, and contained a real zipper.
-This caused considerable problems in shipping, but was the kind of added value that made the album much more desirable.
-You don't get this kind of stuff with CDs.
+This caused considerable problems in shipping, but was the kind of added value that made the album much more desirable (you don't get this kind of stuff with CDs or downloads).

 Sticky Fingers also marked the first appearance of the famous tongue and lips logo, which was printed on the inner sleeve.
 The logo was designed by John Pasche, who was fresh out of art school (the Royal College of Art in London).